-Certain voters—including voters of color and Native American voters, voters with disabilities, low-income voters, incarcerated and justice-involved voters, student voters and other historically marginalized constituencies—confront unique and harmful barriers as they seek to exercise their freedom to vote.
+Certain voters—including voters of color and Native American voters, voters with disabilities, low-income voters, jailed and formerly incarcerated voters, student voters and other historically marginalized constituencies—confront unique and harmful barriers as they seek to exercise their freedom to vote.

 To try and change that reality, Biden’s executive order requires that the federal government leverage its power to play a more active role in facilitating access to voter registration and voting, in part by directing each federal agency to develop concrete plans within 200 days about how they will expand citizens’ opportunities to participate in the electoral process.